Anglicare – Communities for Children

 - Territory Parents Support Program.
 This 6 week program is for new parents and includes such topics as introduction to brain development, baby massage, baby communication, nutrition, sleep and settling, water safety awareness and eyes, teeth and ears.
 The program is being offered 7 times throughout 2019 and is run on Wednesday from 10:00am-12:00pm.

 - Introduction to Solids.
 Stage 1 of Introduction to Solids includes how, what, where and when to start introducing solids.
 Stage 2 of Advancing Tastes and Textures is for parents of infants from 6-12 months who have started solid foods.
 These sessions are run monthly on Thursday from 1:30pm-2:30pm.

 - Circle of Security is presented by trained play group workers.
 This is an evidence based parenting training program over 8 sessions.
 This program helps parents provide their children with emotional support needed to develop secure attachment, resilience and skills for getting ready for school.
-This course will start on Wednesday 6th March 2019 from 10:00am-12:30pm and run until 24th April 2019.
+For dates for this course, please contact Flynn Drive Clinic.

 - To register these courses, please contact Flynn Drive Clinic on 89516 711.